Skip to content

 The first of a series of rooms that make up the State Apartment, which were designed to impress important guests such as royalty.

-Described as a mixture of a classic temple and theatrical stage setting, the magnificent eight-poster state bed was designed by Adam to impress – and rumour has it Robert Child ripped up the bill after paying it, so no one would know just how much he had spent.
+Described as a mixture of a classic temple and theatrical stage setting, the magnificent eight-poster state bed was designed by Adam to impress.
 Rarely slept in, if at all, Robert and Sarah Child had much more modest rooms upstairs.

-The final instalment of the State Apartment, Adam’s vision for this room was inspired by his four-year tour of Europe in 1754–8.
-His designs for the walls were copied onto paper, pasted onto canvas and fixed to the walls and ceilings.
-However, it’s not completely perfect – if you look close enough you can find a missing part of the design.
+The final instalment of the State Apartment, Adam’s vision for this room was inspired by his four-year tour of Europe in 1754 – 58 and the collection of Greek and Roman pottery of Sir William Hamilton.
+Adam’s designs for the walls were copied in pencil onto paper which was then pasted onto canvas and fixed to the walls before finally being painted in situ.
+However, it’s not completely perfect – if you look close enough you can find a missing part of the design and pencil lines from the artists preparatory sketches.

 Below Stairs